NIP omega-categorical structures: the rank 1 case: Linear orders

 It follows that $f(a)\in \dcl(Aa)$.
 Let $g$ be the $A$-definable map sending $a$ to $f(a)$ and for simplicity assume $V_0$ is transitive over $A$ (otherwise, replace it by the locus of $\tp(a/A)$).
-Then by transitivity of $X_0$, $g$ coincides with $f$ on $X_0$ and therefore is increasing on it.
-Let $X_0'$ be a conjugate of $X_0$ over $A$.
+As $X_0$ is transitive over $B$, $g$ coincides with $f$ on $X_0$ and therefore is increasing on it.
+Let $\tau \in \aut(M)_A$ and let $X_0'=\tau(X_0)$.
 Then $g$ is also increasing on $X_0'$.
-Assume that the convex hulls of $X_0$ and $X_0'$ have an open interval $Z$ in their intersection.
+Assume that the convex hulls of $X_0$ and $X_0'$ in $V_0$ have an open interval $Z$ in their intersection.
 We can construct two increasing maps from $Z$ to $\overline V_1$: one induced by $g|_{X_0}$ and one induced by $g|_{X'_0}$.
 By Lemma \ref{lem:unique intertwining}, those two maps coincide.
-By transitivity, the conjugates of $X_0$ cover the convex hull of $X_0$.
+As $V_0$ is transitive over $A$, the sets $\tau(X_0)$, for $\tau$ ranging in $\aut(M)_A$ cover $V_0$.
+In particular, they cover the convex hull of $X_0$ in $V_0$.
 It follows that $g$ is increasing on the convex hull of $X_0$.
-Therefore $g$ is locally increasing on $V_0$: for each $a\in V_0$, there is an open convex subset of $V_0$ containing $a$ on which $g$ is increasing.
+Therefore as $V_0$ is transitive over $A$, $g$ is locally increasing on $V_0$: for each $a\in V_0$, there is an open convex subset of $V_0$ containing $a$ on which $g$ is increasing.
 Let $C_a$ denote the maximal such set.
 The the sets $C_a$ form an $A$-definable partition of $V_0$ into infinite convex sets.
-As $V_0$ has topological rank 1, $C_a=V_0$ for all $a$ and $g$ is increasing on $\tp(a/A)$.
+As $V_0$ has topological rank 1, $C_a=V_0$ for all $a$ and $g$ is increasing on $V_0$.
 It follows that $g$ intertwines $V_0$ and $V_1$. \end{proof}

 \begin{lemme} Working over some $A$, let $(V_0,\leq_0)$, $(V_1,\leq_1)$ be two minimal independent definable orders.
 Let $f_0\colon V_0\to \overline {V_0}$ and $f_1\colon V_0 \to \overline {V_1}$ be two $A$-definable functions.
 Then the set is dense in $\overline{V_0}\times \overline{V_1}$. \end{lemme} \begin{proof} First, the images of $f_0$ and $f_1$ are definable subsets of $\overline{V_0}$ and $\overline{V_1}$ respectively.
 By Lemma \ref{lem:slice of completion}, we can replace $V_0$ by $V_0\cup f_0(V_0)$ and $V_1$ by $V_1\cup f_1(V_0)$ and assume that $f_0$ and $f_1$ take values in $V_0$ and $V_1$ respectively.